Document Graph for Neural Machine Translation: Approach

 \section{Approach}

 In this section, we introduce the proposed document graph and model for leveraging contextual information from documents.
 Firstly, we present a definition of the problem.
-Then, we describe the model architecture we use to integrate document graphs.
-Finally, the construction and representation learning of document graphs are explained in Section~\ref{sec:con-graph} and Section~\ref{sec:doc-encoder}, respectively.
+Then, the construction and representation learning of document graphs are explained in Section~\ref{sec:con-graph} and Section~\ref{sec:doc-encoder}, respectively.
+Finally, we describe the method of integrating document graphs and model architectures that we use to examine the integration.